Stability-Aware Training of Machine Learning Force Fields with Differentiable Boltzmann Estimators: Methods

 \subsection{Boltzmann Estimator}

 Reference system observables can be estimated from high-fidelity MD simulations or experimental measurements.
-Since observables are linked to the NNIP parameters through a molecular simulation, training with this source of information requires a reliable way to optimize through MD trajectories.
+Since observables are linked to the MLFF parameters through a molecular simulation, training with this source of information requires a reliable way to optimize through MD trajectories.

 Formally, we define $g(\Gamma)$ to be a vector-valued observable of a state $\Gamma$, and $g_{\text{ref}}$ to be the reference value of the observable.
-To train our NNIP with information about the system observable, we seek to minimize the following loss function:
+To train our MLFF to match a reference observable, we minimize the following loss function: